Amazon KDP: A Writer’s Guide to Kindle Direct Publishing

 - Kindle Countdown Deals — Run a week-long price drop that will see your book promoted in the Kindle store’s Countdown Deals section.

+As you might expect, there are minor downsides to enrolling in KDP Select.
+To get your hands on all these delicious marketing tools, you must make your ebook exclusive to Amazon.
 This might sound like no big deal (after all, most books are sold on Amazon).
-However, in countries outside the US and the UK, Kindle’s market share isn’t as all-consuming.
-If your aim is to reach the broadest possible audience of readers, then being tied to Amazon — if only for the length of a promotion — might be less than ideal.
+However, Kindle’s market share isn’t as all-consuming in countries outside the US and the UK.
+If you aim to reach the broadest possible audience of readers, then being tied to Amazon — if only for the length of a promotion — might be less than ideal.

 Monopolies are not a good thing for consumers.
-As Jeff Bezos’s empire continues to absorb a greater market share of book sales, retail, web hosting services, logistics, streaming entertainment, and groceries, we should be concerned about feeding the Amazon beast.
-However, as people who have tried to buy exclusively from small businesses during the COVID pandemic (and waited two whole months to get a lousy hair clipper) can attest: using Amazon just makes things a lot easier.
+As Jeff Bezos’s empire continues to absorb a bigger market share of book sales, retail, web hosting services, logistics, streaming entertainment, and groceries, we should be concerned about feeding the Amazon beast.
+However, as anyone who’s marveled at ordering an obscure item and watching it arrive the next day can attest, using Amazon makes things a lot easier.

-If you’re concerned that by selling through the Kindle store you’re contributing to the inevitable Amazon monopoly, you might be right.
+If you’re concerned that you’re contributing to the inevitable Amazon monopoly by selling through the Kindle store, you might be right.
 But you could also argue that there’s no way to make a living as an author without them and that selling through Amazon is a compromise you need to make, or else struggle to make a profit.
-If it helps, focus on the fact that Amazon has created a platform that’s disrupted publishing and tilted the balance of power away from ‘gatekeepers’ and towards the creatives.
+If it helps, focus on the fact that Amazon has created a platform that disrupted publishing and tilted the balance of power away from ‘gatekeepers’ and towards creatives.

 For some, Amazon’s patchy record of ethics might not be a dealbreaker — but it is something every author needs to consider at the very least.

-If you're ready to take the plunge, head on to the next post in this guide, where we'll show you the nuts and bolts of publishing your book on Amazon KDP.
+If you're ready to take the plunge, strap in and head over to the next post in this guide.
+We'll show you the nuts and bolts of publishing your book on Amazon KDP.